AnkushGitRepo/ReWear/README.md

 - **React Hook Form**: For efficient and flexible form validation.
 - **Axios**: Promise-based HTTP client for making API requests.
 - **React Toastify**: For displaying toast notifications.
-- **Recharts**: A composable charting library built on React components.
 - **CSS**: For styling and layout.

 ### Backend (Server)